 10. Check out the National WWII Museum

-The museum mainly concentrates on the Unites states contribution to Allied countries and the victory in World War II.
+The museum mainly concentrates on the United States contribution to Allied countries and the victory in World War II.
 It contains several exhibits, documentaries, and educational films describing the war.

 National WWII Museum is a treasure for history buffs looking to relive the past and visually see the happenings of World War II.

-Therefore, do not forget to put this on your mandatory things to do in New Orleans as you finalize your plans to visit this city.
+Therefore, do not forget to put this on your mandatory list as you finalize your plans to visit this city.

 11. Ride in Steamboat Natchez

-One of the things to do in New Orleans while visiting the city for the first time is riding in the Steamboat Natchez.
+One while visiting the city for the first time is riding in the Steamboat Natchez.

 The only steamboat in New Orleans, Steamboat Natchez is a traditional sternwheel steamboat, providing a different experience while viewing the Louisiana city and taking a tour of the Mississippi River.

-The two hours long journey can include various options like a dinner jazz cruise, a harbor jazz cruise, a Sunday jazz brunch cruise, or many more.
+The two-hour journey can include various options like a dinner jazz cruise, a harbor jazz cruise, a Sunday jazz brunch cruise, or many more.

 The steamboat Natchez departs from the historic French Quarter and sails along the Mississippi River.
 The experience also includes a live concert, gift shops, and indoor as well as outdoor seating facilities.